aiidateam/aiida-quantumespresso/docs/source/howto/run_pwbands.md

 (howto-workflows-pw-bands)=

-# Calculate a bands structure
+# Calculate a band structure

 The `PwBandsWorkChain` is designed to compute electronic band structures for a given structure using Quantum ESPRESSO's `pw.x`.
-It automates the complete workflow: optional structure relaxation, SCF calculation, and bands calculation along high-symmetry k-points paths.
+It automates the complete workflow, starting from a previously relaxed structure then it performs an SCF calculation, and bands calculation along high-symmetry k-points paths.

 |                     |                                                               |
 |---------------------|---------------------------------------------------------------|